 Back to top

 Calcium is a mineral that is essential for building strong bones and healthy teeth.
-For most children, dairy products are the major sources of calcium and vitamin D (another important nutrient that helps the body absorb calcium), with two to three servings per day recommended.
+For most children, dairy products are the major sources of calcium and vitamin D (another important nutrient that helps the body absorb calcium), with 2.5 to 3 cups per day recommended.
 Calcium intake during middle childhood often decreases because children tend to drink less milk.
 To make sure your child gets enough calcium every day, see Getting Enough Calcium.

 Back to top